 Within the health-o-sphere, there are endless diets, thousands of self-help books, cult-like workout routines, and a smorgasbord of pills and potions with extravagant claims.
 Do you eat vegetarian or paleo?
 Cardio workouts or powerlifting?
 Protein powders or whole foods?
 How do you decide who to listen to?
 The answer ultimately is to listen to yourself.

-You may have lost some ability to listen to yourself in this high stress, modern hustle and bustle, overly stimulated and over medicated world.
-The big problem with this is there is no “one-size fits all” or cookie-cutter solutions when it comes to your health.
-Therefore, if you do not tune-in to your body’s individuality and needs, your health if probably compromised.
-This is very real and discovered a long, long time ago…
+You may have lost some ability to listen to yourself in this high-stress, modern hustle and bustle, overly stimulated and over-medicated world.
+The big problem with this is that there are no “one-size fits all” or cookie-cutter solutions when it comes to your health.
+Therefore, if you do not tune in to your body’s individuality and needs, your health is probably compromised.
+This is very real and was discovered a long, long time ago…

 “If a man [or woman] is not faithful to his own individuality, he cannot be loyal to anything.”

 At Fortitude Functional Nutrition, we support your bio-individuality with our personalized approach that treats you as an individual, not as a symptom, condition or disease.
 We focus on finding and addressing your root causes.
 We spend time with you, learning about your medical history, entire body, food choices and lifestyle factors.
 No two individuals with the same condition are treated in exactly the same way.
 Truly, there is NO ONE-SIZE-FITS-ALL approach to health and wellness!